Are you a special educator preparing for the first day of school?

 The materials can easily be tucked inside this clipboard, along with class lists, for easy performance-task assessments on-the-go.
 I usually stay inside the general education classroom as a second adult.
 I believe the teachers appreciate having someone there for any unexpected situation that may pop up and I feel strongly about keeping the children with their peers.

 I'll call back students for a QUICK 3-5 minutes “game” (a.k.a. assessment) and have a quick informal chat with them.

 They LOVE it and get so excited when it's their turn!

-Please come back to tomorrow when I reveal my FAVORITE back to school role as a special educator!
-It’s something easy you can do immediately at your school!
+Please check out THIS BLOGPOST where I reveal my FAVORITE back to school role as a special educator.
+It's something easy you can do immediately at your school!